openedx/edx-documentation/en_us/developers/source/accessibility.rst

   content is revealed by changing the display property, it is too easy to forget to toggle the value of ``aria-hidden``.

   There are legitimate use cases for ``aria-hidden``, for example when you use an icon font that has accessible text immediately adjacent to it.
-Icon fonts can be focused on by certain screen readers, and will remain silent upon focus This can lead screen reader users to suspect they are missing important content.
-Some screen readers display what is being spoken on the screen, which helps users with certain cognitive disabilities.
-Icon fonts will often be rendered as a nondescript glyph in these cases.
-It is useful to remove them with ``aria- hidden``, to prevent exposing a screen reader user to redundant information when information is available in an accessible format as well as a less than accessible format.
+Icon fonts can remain silent when focused on by certain screen readers, which can lead users of screen readers to suspect that they are missing important content.
+  Icon fonts can also be rendered as nondescript glyphs by some screen readers that display what is being spoken on the screen.
+In these cases, it is useful to remove icon fonts using ``aria- hidden``, so that screen reader users are not provided with the same information in both accessible and less-accessible formats.

 Additional considerations for developing custom widgets are covered in `General steps for building an accessible widget <http://www.w3.org/TR/wai-aria-